 • Crazy credits

-Toto is listed in the end credits as being played by Toto, when he was actually played by a dog named Terry.
+Toto is listed in the end credits as being played by Toto, when he was actually played by a female dog named Terry.

 • Alternate versions